colltoaction/widip/README.md

 Diagrams are written as `.yaml` documents and are meant for human authors.
 Widip watches the filesystem for any changes to source and immediately renders updated images to keep pace with graphical reasoning.

-Using this lightweight [UNIX shell] users can use their own tools for editing text and viewing images.
+Users can use their own tools for editing text and viewing images.
 As an example, VS Code will automatically reload `README.md`s and `.jpg` tabs when files change.

 ## Command-line interface